EthanM-Devworks/SchedulingTool/README.txt

 IMPORTANT NOTE:
 The SQL server used for this project was a proprietary server used in a virtual machine created for the development of this project.
 It should be decently easy to reverse engineer, but for the purposes of preserving my code, it will not be included in this repository.
+Use the suggested version of IntelliJ IDEA, as well as the suggested version of all the libraries to build the project.

 The NightOwl Scheduler was created for the purpose of keeping track of customers and appointments in a consulting environment, as well as offering simple reporting features.